ZYCGary/tour-booking-system/README.md

 ### Advanced
 1. User can re-schedule a booking after purchasing
 2. User can cancel a purchased tour can get refund
+3. Tour capacity may be added to enable multiple tour booking for a same date
-3. The administration dashboard is needed for customer service and management
+4. The administration dashboard is needed for customer service and management